Why do balls bank short on Diamond brand tables?

 As demonstrated in the video below (and in TP B.28), many Diamond brand tables kick and bank much shorter than other brands under similar conditions, especially 9’ Red Label and 7’ bar-box Diamond tables.

 The cushions on Diamond tables also usually play much faster than typical tables.
-One reason is they use Artemus cushions which are bouncy.
+One reason is they use Artemus cushions, which are very bouncy.
 Another reason is the cushion noses are often lower than normal and are angled down slightly due to the bevel of the sub-rail cushion backing.
 A lower cushion nose does not drive the ball down into the rail groove of the table as much, so the ball rebounds with more normal (perpendicular) speed creating a shorter rebound and more retained speed.
 A “Red Label” Diamond can be modified to play more typical by replacing the entire rail structure (with Blue label rails) or by re-cutting the cushion backing bevel angle, but the Blue label Diamonds still bank shorter than other brands.

 For examples of how Diamond tables compare to other tables and the tenth-plus-twice system for sliding banks, see: